Student complaints and academic appeals

 Any current student, groups of students, or recent alumni can make a complaint or appeal under the relevant procedure.

-In most cases you should first raise a complaint through the Enquiry Hub on the Student Portal (Opens in new window), the SAS Registry, or in direct response to the member of University staff handling your query.
+In most cases you should first raise a complaint through the Enquiry Hub or in direct response to the member of University staff handling your query.
 It is easier for us to resolve complaints if you raise them as soon as you become aware of the issue.

 When complaining please tell us: